MohamedEssam71/Image-Filter/README.md

 # Image-Filter
-Image filters program one for grey images other for color one It uses small image with bitmap format and have the following features :
+Image filters program one for grey images other for color one.

+It uses small image with bitmap format and have the following features :

 1. Black & White Filter